Alvor1991/PP4-Physio/README.md

 ### Tools and Programs

-* [GitPod](https://gitpod.io/) - was used for writing code, committing, and then pushing to GitHub.
+* [GitPod](https://gitpod.io/) - used for writing code, committing, and then pushing to GitHub.
-* [GitHub](https://github.com) - was used to store the project's code after being pushed from Git.
+* [GitHub](https://github.com) - used to store the project's code after being pushed from Git.
-* [Heroku](https://www.heroku.com) - was used to deploy the website.
+* [Heroku](https://www.heroku.com) - used to deploy the website.
-* [Am I Responsive](ami.responsivedesign.is) - was used to preview the website across a variety of popular devices.
+* [Am I Responsive](ami.responsivedesign.is) - used to preview the website across a variety of popular devices.
 * [Coolors](https://coolors.co) - was used to create a color scheme for the website.
 * [Balsamiq](https://balsamiq.com/) - was used to create the wireframes during the design phase of the project.
-* [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used during development process for code review and to test responsiveness.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used during development process for code review and to test responsiveness.
-* [W3C Markup Validator](https://validator.w3.org/) - was used to validate the HTML code.
+* [W3C Markup Validator](https://validator.w3.org/) - used to validate the HTML code.
-* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to validate the CSS code.
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - used to validate the CSS code.
-* [JSHint](https://jshint.com/) - was used to validate the site's JavaScript code.
+* [JSHint](https://jshint.com/) - used to validate the site's JavaScript code.
-* [Favicon.cc](https://www.favicon.cc/) - was used to create the site favicon.
+* [Favicon.cc](https://www.favicon.cc/) - used to create the site favicon.

 [Back to top ⇧](#sports-therapy)